Finding And Hiring The Right Editor For Your Manuscript

 Anyone who knows me is well aware that I am a complete control freak and I hate surprises of any kind.
 I don’t “wing it” nor “go with the flow” when it comes to my professional life, so yes, my editor & I have to be on the same page.

-For Lost in Amber, I’ve sent samples of around 2000 words to no less than thirty-five editors.
+For Lost in Amber, I’ve sent samples of around 2000 words to no fewer than thirty-five editors.

 Excessive?
 Not when it means getting the best possible result, and man, you’ll be in for a huge surprise!